 This week I began testing a new (to me at least) gardening technique!
 Using black plastic tarps in the garden to kill off the weed growth underneath.
-The concept is simple and is something that I read about in The Market Gardener by Jean Martin Fortier (Amazon Aff.
-Link).
-I highly recommend his book, especially if running a CSA is something that interests you.
-(My review of The Market Gardener)
+The concept is simple and is something that I read about in The Market Gardener by Jean Martin Fortier.
+I highly recommend his book, especially if running a CSA style garden business is something that interests you.
+(See my review of The Market Gardener)

 What do black plastic tarps in the garden do for your garden?

 - The black plastic attracts heat from the sun which warms the soil.

 - The heat underneath the tarp triggers germination of weed seeds in the soil.

 - Weed seeds germinate! (under normal circumstances we don’t like this but for the tarp technique we do!)

 - The plastic blocks light and moisture from getting to the weeds.